How to Buy an Abandoned House: Take Advantage of Derelict Property

 A lot of people could benefit if the UK’s derelict, vacant and run-down homes were brought back to life and put back on the market, either for sale or to let.

 Investors thinking about tapping into this often-overlooked corner of the market, should first think about their financial options.
-Market Financial Solutions (MFS) can provide buy to let bridging loans, home refurbishment loans and loans for auction purchases.
-We also supply second charge loans, should you wish to raise additional funds by securing it against a property that already has finance secured against it.
-Get in touch today to find out more about bridging.
+Market Financial Solutions can provide buy to let bridging loans, home refurbishment loans, and loans for auction purchases.
+Get in touch today to find out more about our bridging options.

 Summary

 However, there’s no getting around the fact this will take time and a lot of effort.
 Aside from the practical difficulties of bringing an old home into the 21st century, buyers will have to wrestle with legislative red tape.
-It’ll be naïve to think you can buy a run down home for a few thousand in the spring, and then sell it on for 6 figures in the winter.
+It’ll be naïve to think one can buy a run-down home for a few thousand in the spring, and then sell it on for 6 figures in the winter.

 The Complete Guide to